HannaBella/Clicky-game/README.md

 # Clicky Game

 Clicky game is a memory game that tracks user score and update it.
+The score dashboard containes score, dynamic status message about each score and top score.

+Game Rules
+When the user click an image for the first time:
+   - user's score increament by 1.
+   - status message changes to "correct".
+If user clicked the same image more than once:
+  - status message changes to "incorrect"
-When the user click an image for the first time, user's score increament by 1.
-If user clicked the same image more than once, score will be 0 and the game will start again.
+  - score will be 0 and the game will start again.

 It is build with React.Js and bootstrap.